Sultan Abdul Aziz Shah Airport: Growth and Expansion

 The airport’s growth continued through the 1990s, with Subang handling a record 15.8 million passengers by the end of 1997, the year before its operations were transferred to Kuala Lumpur International Airport (KLIA).
-In recognition of the airport's significance, it was renamed Sultan Abdul Aziz Shah Airport in 1996, after the then Sultan of Selangor, Sultan Salahuddin Abdul Aziz Shah Al-Haj, who also served as the 11th Yang di-Pertuan Agong.
+In recognition of the airport's significance, it was renamed Sultan Abdul Aziz Shah Airport in March 1996, after the then Sultan of Selangor, Sultan Salahuddin Abdul Aziz Shah Al-Haj, who also served as the 11th Yang di-Pertuan Agong.

 Despite these advancements, the airport faced operational challenges as it continued to handle a rising volume of air traffic.
 In particular, Subang was affected by two major fires in the 1990s that disrupted its operations.
 The first fire occurred in April 1992, resulting in the deaths of three security guards from the Civil Aviation Department and causing significant damage to 29 duty-free shops.
 The loss was estimated between RM20 million and RM30 million.
 Investigations revealed that the fire was caused by faulty wiring carried out by unqualified contractors.
 Another fire broke out in the airport's control tower in October 1992, destroying critical radar systems, computers and other equipment worth over RM2 million.
 A former assistant air traffic controller was later convicted for causing the fire and sentenced to 10 years in prison.

 As Subang's capacity continued to be stretched, the Malaysian government recognised the need for a new, larger airport to accommodate future growth.
 This led to the development of Kuala Lumpur International Airport (KLIA), which officially opened in 1998.
 KLIA took over Subang's role as the country’s primary international gateway and Subang's operations were scaled back to regional and domestic flights.